kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_6_github_actions/README.md

 ***

 ## How to create a GitHub workflow
-- Create the folder using the command: `mkdir .github/workflows` with the followin content:
+- Create a hidden folder and a file called `wokflows` using the command: `mkdir .github/workflows` with the followin content:
 ```shell
 name: GitHub Actions Basic Flow
 on: [push]